-EN - Nico and Alice move with their ten-year-old son Mateo to the countryside.
-Caught up in the renovation of their new house they don't notice their son's strange behaviour.
-When Alice finally realizes something is wrong, it is already too late.
+EN - Nico and Alice move with their 10-year-old son Mateo to the countryside.
+Caught up in the renovation of their new house, they don't notice their son's strange behaviour.
+When Alice finally realises something is wrong, it is already too late.

 FR - Nico et Alice déménagent à la campagne avec leur fils de dix ans Mateo.
 Absorbés par les travaux de rénovation de leur nouvelle maison, ils ne remarquent pas le comportement étrange de leur fils.
 Lorsqu’Alice se rend compte que quelque chose ne va pas, il est déjà trop tard.